garima440/HPML-Final-Project/README.md

         •	After the application of LoRA, the number of trainable parameters decreased substantially from 14.35 million to 120,434, leading to a reduction of 99% in the total parameters.

-Larger batch size handling for Flash Attention:<br>
-        •       When we implemented Flash Attention, the model was able to handle larger batch sizes upto 2048 batches

 ## References